 The limiting factor to how fast you can move over distance is the time it takes for oxygen to go from your red blood cells into your muscles.
 When you run fast, your muscles use large amounts of oxygen to burn carbohydrates, fat and protein for energy.
 You get most of the power to move your muscles from each of several successive chemical reactions, called the Krebs cycle.
 If you can get enough oxygen to meet your needs, food you have eaten is converted all the way to carbon dioxide and water that you blow off from your lungs when you breathe out.
 However, if you run so fast that your lungs cannot supply all the oxygen that you need, the series of chemical reactions slows down, you start to accumulate large amounts of lactic acid in your muscles, and the lactic acid spills over into your bloodstream.
 The lactic acid and carbon dioxide make your blood acidic and the acid burns your muscles to make them feel hot and painful.
 (Your non-exercising muscles do not burn because they are not accumulating large amounts of lactic acid inside their cells).
 You then try desperately to breathe hard enough to get rid of the acidity in your blood by taking in enough oxygen to get rid of the excess lactic acid and blow off the excess carbon dioxide that is accumulating in your blood.

-Competitive Runners Must Run Up Severe Oxygen Debts in Training
+Competitive Athletes Must Run Up Severe Oxygen Debts in Training

 Running fast enough to cause severe oxygen debts in training helps you to: